-Morrison & Foerster Government Contracts co-chair Alex Ward and law clerk Victoria Dalcourt Angle recently published an article in The Government Contractor, titled “Contracting in the Fog of War.”
+Morrison & Foerster Government Contracts co-chair Alex Ward and associate Victoria Dalcourt Angle recently published an article in The Government Contractor, titled “Contracting in the Fog of War.”
 An excerpt is provided below:

 The fog of war has long been known to cast its pall over military operations, but contractors feel its effects as well.
 Providing supplies and services to the military in war-torn corners of the world involves a great deal of risk.
 Armed conflicts can expose contractors to changing security requirements, the closure of border crossings, restrictions on access to military installations, and other events that impact the company’s bottom line.